avaneev/a5hash/README.md

 The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
-Function's code is portable, cross-platform, scalar, zero-allocation, is header-only, inlineable C (C++ compatible).
-Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to a lacking performance.
+The function's code is portable, cross-platform, scalar, zero-allocation, and is header-only, inlineable C (C++ compatible).
+Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to lacking performance.
 On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are enough.

 This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
-The bulk throughput is, however, only moderately fast (15 GB/s), and that is for a purpose...
+The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is for a purpose...
 All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
 In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing...

-`a5hash` was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - about 300-400 bytes, depending on compiler and architecture.
-Moreover, if the default seed (0) is used, or if a constant-size data is being hashed, this further reduces the code size and increases the hashing throughput.
+`a5hash` was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - about 300-400 bytes, depending on compiler and architecture.
+Moreover, if the default seed (0) is used, or if a constant-sized data is being hashed, this further reduces the code size and increases the hashing throughput.

 Note that this function is not cryptographically-secure: in open systems, and within any server-side internal structures, it should only be used with a secret seed, to minimize the chance of a collision attack (hash flooding).
-Compared to fast "unprotected" variants of `wyhash` and `rapidhash`, `a5hash` has no issue if the "blinding multiplication" happens - the function immediately recovers the zeroed-out "seeds" (see below).
+If an occasional "blinding multiplication" happens, `a5hash` immediately recovers the zeroed-out "seeds" (see below).

 `a5hash` produces different hashes on big- and little-endian systems.
 This is a deliberate design choice, to narrow down the scope of uses to run-time